 As of now, MEISER is also active with agencies in Argentina and South Africa.

-MEISER establishes the agency MEISER AC Sarl in Cameroon and is also active in New Zealand and Australia with its partner A.E.
+MEISER establishes the offices MEISER AC Sarl in Cameroon and is also active in New Zealand and Australia with its partner A.E.
 TILLEY LTD Manufacturing Engineers.